What is an orbital tumor

 - is any tumor that occurs within the orbit of the eye.
 The orbit is a bony housing in the skull about 2 inches deep that provides protection to the entire eyeball except the front surface.
 It is lined by the orbital bones and contains the eyeball, its muscles, blood supply, nerve supply, and fat.

-- Tumors might develop in any of the tissues surrounding the eyeball and might also invade the orbit from the sinuses, brain, or nasal cavity, or it might metastasize (spread) from other areas of the body.
+- Tumors may possibly develop in any of the tissues surrounding the eyeball and may possibly also invade the orbit from the sinuses, brain, or nasal cavity, or it may possibly metastasize (spread) from other areas of the body.
 Orbital tumors can affect adults and children.
 Fortunately, most are benign.

 What causes orbital tumors?